hapax/hapax.github.io/assets/minimal-networks.md

 ---

-*Exercise 2 (equilateral trident).* Show that the length of the trident network, with a hub right in the middle of the triangle, is
+*Exercise 2 (equilateral trident).* Show that the length of the trident network, with a hub in the centre of the triangle, is

 $$
 L_{\text{Y}} = \frac{3\sqrt{3}}{2}d.